 National Debt Relief also owns two additional debt settlement outlets that go by the names Eagle One Debt Solutions and Fast Debt Settlement.
 The only difference between these two companies and National Debt Relief is their names.
 When you call either Eagle One or Fast Debt, National Debt Relief employees answer the phone, and you should expect the same level of service from all three companies.

 The cost of National Debt Relief's services depends on your income, how much you owe, how much you can afford to pay toward settlements each month and several other considerations.
-National Debt Relief's fee is a calculated percentage of the savings you enjoy when a debt is settled.
 While the percentage varies on a case-by-case basis, the average is generally about 20 percent.

 Aside from the money you pay into your settlement account, you don't pay any out-of-pocket fee to National Debt Relief, and there is no upfront fee for its services.
 The company can do this because it does not accept every applicant as a client.
 The company has a strict policy against accepting customers who do not fall into its parameters of acceptable clientele.
 Nor will the company attempt to settle debt that is outside its field of expertise.